deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 ## Generated Task Forms

-{{< note title="Flowave Forms or Generated Task Forms?" class="info" >}}
+{{< note title="Fluxnova Forms or Generated Task Forms?" class="info" >}}
-  The feature set of Flowave Forms and Generated Task Forms are similar.
-For new projects, we recommend to use Flowave Forms, as they offer more flexibility and are easier to create.
+  The feature set of Fluxnova Forms and Generated Task Forms are similar.
+For new projects, we recommend to use Fluxnova Forms, as they offer more flexibility and are easier to create.
 {{< /note >}}

-The Flowave process engine supports generating HTML task forms based on Form Data Metadata provided in the BPMN 2.0 XML.
-Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by Flowave, allowing you to define form fields directly in the BPMN 2.0 XML:
+The Fluxnova process engine supports generating HTML task forms based on Form Data Metadata provided in the BPMN 2.0 XML.
+Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by Fluxnova, allowing you to define form fields directly in the BPMN 2.0 XML:

 ```xml
 <userTask id="usertask" name="Task">